AdobeDocs/experience-manager-65.en/help/assets/launch.md

    Return to the **[!UICONTROL Account]** page, then paste the name into the respective field.
    For example, `https://ims-na1.adobelogin.com/`
-   (the example server name is for illustration purposes only)
+   (the server name is an example only)

    ![2019-07-25_15-01-53](assets/2019-07-25_15-01-53.png)